 Will bed bugs bite your face?
 If you find suspicious marks on your face, you may wonder if it’s a sign of bed bug infestation.
 Bed bugs are blood-sucking insects that prefer to live on beds, furniture, clothing, carpet, and other belongings.
 Their activities usually occur at night, when they move out of hiding in search of humans or other animals they can feed on.
 Bed bug bites aren’t generally dangerous, but they can be annoyingly itchy and can become infected or cause allergies.
 Finding an insect bite on the face can cause worry.
 In this post, we discuss the possibility of bed bugs biting the face and how to prevent it.
 Click to Review Eco Friendly Bed Bug Killer…

 Will bed bugs bite your face?

 Bed bugs will bite anywhere as long as that skin is exposed.
-So they will likely bite on the arms, hands, neck, and face.
-Bed bugs will also mostly bite and feed at midnight but the marks may not also appear until several days later.
+They will likely bite on the arms, hands, neck, and face.
+Bed bugs will also mostly bite and feed at night but the marks may not also appear until several days later.
 Another reason bed bug bites are different is that they may appear painless at first but worsen into itchy welts.

 Bites are a poor indicator of bed bugs

-Everyone reacts differently to bed bug bites.
-So it’s not enough to figure out you are dealing with bed bugs through their bites.
+Everyone reacts differently to bed bug bites so it’s not enough to figure out you are dealing with bed bugs through just bites.
 You must look out for other signs like:

 You may find these signs around your bed and other areas of your home, including inside books, carpets, electrical outlets, radios, closets, wall hangings, and more.
 Any crack, crevice, or opening in an undisturbed area is a possible nesting spot for bed bugs.